Scholarships

 The Stone-Hollberg Scholarship is awarded to a graduate student at any accredited college or university who is conducting structural geology or geophysics research in the Rocky Mountain region.
 It was established with generous contributions by Donald Stone and John Hollberg, two Rocky Mountain structural geologists.
 Don Stone spent sixty years in the oil and gas business, specializing in structural geology and seismic interpretation of the Rocky Mountain foreland province.
 He is recognized for his detailed structural cross section restorations, especially when he teamed up with his colleague, John Hollberg, to digitize the Wyoming Transect.
 The Transect is a detailed structured cross section across the state of Wyoming, originally drawn at a scale of 1:24,000 (1 inch=2000 feet).
 Don donated a lifetime of career files to the Denver Earth Science Library which are available to the public.

-Alex’s work is under the direction of Dr. Cari Johnson
+Joshua’s work is under the direction of Dr. Yvette Kuiper.

 Recent winners of the RMAG Foundation Scholarship: